JJGriffin/talk-assets/PowerFxFromNoviceToNinja/Lab4-ExtendingDataverseWithPowerFx.md

     ![](Images/Lab4-ExtendingDataverseWithPowerFx/E1_17.png)

-    - Currently, the form does not display the Birthday for the Contact record in question.
-In Exercise 3, we will add this on along with our custom formula column.
-Forms can customized easily and straightforwardly in Microsoft Dataverse.
-Keep in mind though, that Dataverse forms and canvas app forms are **NOT** the same.
     - On the form, we can see the **Phone** field has already been added.
 This field will be targeted as part of the low-code plug-in we will implement in Exercise 4.

     ![](Images/Lab4-ExtendingDataverseWithPowerFx/E1_18.png)